learningequality/kolibri/platforms/flatpak-app/README.md

     ninja -C build install

-The resulting software expects to have Kolibri installed on the system, with the Kolibri launcher in the _$PATH_ and Kolibri Python packages available in _$PYTHONHOME_. import.
+The resulting software expects to have Kolibri installed on the system, with the Kolibri launcher in _$PATH_ and Kolibri Python packages available in _$PYTHONHOME_.
 We expect that an installer package will provide these dependencies in addition to installing the desktop front-end.